YangWenhao3906/Discussions_to_Skills/README.md

 This is not an easy task because the information is scattered and fragmented, and the content is about their questions or opinions on a particular issue.
 We need to infer the underlying skill information from these fragmentary expressions.

-To discover the correspondence between "what they said" and "skills", and to reduce the cognitive burden during coding, the author conducted two rounds of coding:
+To discover **the correspondence between "what they said" and "skills"**, and to reduce **the cognitive burden during coding**, the author conducted two rounds of coding:

 The **first-round** coding was to **classify the contents**:
 - First, classify the contents by **issues**, including asking for help, giving advice, problem reporting, new feature reporting, etc.
 - Then classify the contents by **sentences**, including communicative language, reference, asking for help, giving help, giving advice, problem reporting, new feature reporting, new feature discussion, problem analysis, problem solving, etc.

 The **second-round** coding was to **annotate the skills**:
-- Infer their skills based on **sentences, paragraphs, multiple paragraphs, even the entire discussion process of the developer**, including Information Gathering Related, Technical Abilities, Communication Related, Problem Analysis Related, Personality, etc.
+- Infer their skills based on **issues** and **comments**, including Information Gathering Related, Technical Abilities, Communication Related, Problem Analysis Related, Personality, etc.

 # Data